 Dawns i Bawb’s vision -

-Community Dance is my greatest passion and nothing fascinates or pleases me more than witnessing people of all ages and abilities expressing themselves through movement.
-I firmly believe that anyone can dance and i love that our profession offers the opportunities for people to discover this.
+I have worked in the professional dance sector for over 20 years as a Community Dance Practitioner, Choreographer and as a Company Manager.
+Community Dance is a great passion of mine and nothing is more interesting or makes me happier than witnessing people of all ages and abilities express themselves through moving.
+I firmly believe that anyone can dance and I love that Dawns i Bawb offers opportunities for people to discover this.

 catherine@dawnsibawb.org